derekology/outfit-picker-v2-api/README.md

 ```bash
 node server.js
 ```

 The API server will start listening on the configured port, and you can now send requests to the provided endpoints.

 ## API Endpoints

 The API provides the following endpoints to manage outfits:

+- GET '/connectionCheck': Sends a 200 OK response to confirm that the server is accessible.
 - POST '/addClothing': Adds a document based on a query object sent in the request body containing 'owner', 'type', 'article', 'colour', 'weight', 'imageUrl', and 'isAvailable' values.
 - POST '/getClothing': Retrieves documents based on a query object sent in the request body.
 - POST '/updateClothing': Updates a document based on a query object sent in the request body containing the target document id and an object of updated attributes and values.
 - POST '/deleteClothing': Deletes a document based on a query object sent in the request body containing the target document id.